TechArtists/backend-firebase-function-save-payload/README.md

 ### Deployment Process

+1. In your org's repo, create a caller workflow as shown in [Using the Reusable Workflow](#using-the-reusable-workflow-recommended)
+2. Add the `GCP_SA_KEY` secret to your repo (Settings → Secrets and variables → Actions)
-1. Navigate to the "Actions" tab in your GitHub repository
+3. Navigate to the "Actions" tab in your GitHub repository
-2. Select the "Call Firebase Deploy" workflow
-3. Click "Run workflow"
+4. Select your deploy workflow and click "Run workflow"
-4. Configure the deployment parameters:
-   - `function-name`: Name of the Firebase function to deploy
-   - `projects`: Comma-separated list of target projects
-   - `target-bucket`: Target storage bucket name

-The workflow will automatically handle the deployment process across all specified projects.
+The workflow will automatically deploy the function across all specified projects in parallel.

 ## 🔥 Working with This Cloud Function Repo

-This repo is designed to be deployed across **multiple Firebase projects**.
+This repo is designed to be deployed across **multiple Firebase projects** and organizations using the reusable GitHub Actions workflow.

 ### 🚀 Getting Started

-This repo is designed to be **added to an existing Firebase project**, not deployed standalone.
+The recommended way to deploy is via the **reusable workflow** (see [GitHub Workflow Deployment](#github-workflow-deployment) above).
+No need to fork or clone this repo — just create a caller workflow in your org's repo.

+For local development or manual deployment, follow the steps below.

 ---